ryantd42/NY-Legislative-Git/2023/A6889A-2023/bill.md

   May 8, 2023
   ___________

- Introduced by M. of A. LAVINE -- read once and referred to the Committee on Judiciary
+ Introduced  by  M.  of  A.  LAVINE,  WALLACE, KIM, STECK, HEVESI, SIMON, ZEBROWSKI, SIMONE, DINOWITZ, BURGOS -- read once and referred  to  the Committee on Judiciary -- recommitted to the Committee on Judiciary in accordance  with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

  AN  ACT  to amend the civil practice law and rules, in relation to arbi- tration

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Subdivision (a) of section 7502 of the civil practice law and rules is amended by adding a new paragraph (v) to read as follows:
   (V) IF THERE ARE MULTIPLE PARTIES SEEKING ARBITRATION AGAINST THE SAME